 Request for Reasonable Accommodations for Religious Observances

-After receipt of the request, the process is:
+After receipt of the request, the process that begins immediately is:

-- In consultation with the Vice Dean for Student and Faculty Experience, the Student Affairs Office determines if a religious accommodation is needed using the following principles:
+- The Office of Admissions and Student Affairs determines if a religious accommodation is needed using the following principles:

 - Determine if other options are available to meet the needs of a student’s religious beliefs or practices without disrupting a student’s curricular schedule

 - Ensure equity and fairness in identifying if reasonable accommodations are needed

 - If reasonable accommodations are warranted, the Assistant Dean for Student Affairs will consult the appropriate individuals to explore reasonable efforts to accommodate the student’s request.
 This may include:

 - Senior Associate Dean for Admissions and Student Affairs

 - Associate Dean for Accreditation, Assessment, and Evaluation

 - Associate Deans for Clinical Education at Everett, Spokane, Tri-Cities, and Vancouver